tedklin/dynamical/docs/design.md

 - Does the order in which *x* and *y* are updated matter (see Plant and Observer)?
 My current implementation updates y first.
     - It seems like y should be updated before x based on the Wikipedia pages for [*state-space*](https://en.wikipedia.org/wiki/State-space_representation) and [*state observer*](https://en.wikipedia.org/wiki/State_observer), but most implementations I've seen update x first ("predict then correct" Kalman filter concept).
     - It might not matter that much when running at high clock rates as long as it's consistent as to which comes first, but making a note regardless.
+- I use fairly deep namespaces (around 3 levels) to signify intention clearly.
+I'm not sure if this is considered good practice, but I feel like it's made code easier to follow.

 ## File-by-file implementation details

 ### state_space/plant.hpp
 *Plant*
-- *namespace dynamical::lti*
+- *namespace dynamical::lti::sim*
 - *type: abstract class template*
+- overall notes
     - Design with inheritance was used despite there only being two children of Plant.
 This is because there are several instances where the distinction between discrete-time and continuous-time plants are ignored (e.g. controllability and observability), but there are also significant differences between the two (discrete-time systems are characterized by difference equations whereas continuous-time plants are characterized by differential equations).
 - access control
     - public using declarations for type names
         - Users can avoid errors in specifying the various dimensions of the system matrices.